 Welcome to the ELI

 Welcome to the English Language Institute!
 Our Institute began in 1983 with 17 students and now hosts over 100 students annually from more than 20 countries.
 The ELI is part of Notre Dame of Maryland University, which celebrates its 125th year in 2020.
-Although our bachelor’s degree program is for women only, the ELI, the College of Adult Undergraduate Studies and the Graduate Studies programs are co-educational, meaning they are for women and men.
+Although our bachelor’s degree program is for women only, the ELI, the College of Adult Undergraduate Studies and the Graduate Studies programs are gender inclusive.

 Full-time students are in class Monday through Thursday.
 After class, students often work on homework and projects with classmates before returning to their homes.
 Fridays are reserved for field trips, conversation partner activities, student advising, and other campus events.